Amrik Singh: Strikes and agitations

-The AISSF held a strike on 25 October 1980 and another on 14 November 1980 to protest against the high bus fare increase and some other issues in such districts as Amritsar, Gurdaspur, Jalandhar, Patiala, Ludhiana with trains not being able to operate then.
+The AISSF held a strike on 25 October 1980 and another on 14 November 1980 to protest against the bus fare increase and other issues in such districts as Amritsar, Gurdaspur, Jalandhar, Patiala, Ludhiana with trains not being able to operate then.
 This resulted in student-police clashes at numerous places causing the police to open fire at Dasuya and Jhabhal.
-On 14 November 1980 strike against the bus fare increase organized by the AISSF there was jammed traffic in the province.
+On 14 November 1980, due to the strike against the bus fare increase, there was jammed traffic in the province.
 The residents of the province provided full support for the Sikh students.
-Following these agitations all political parties joined the struggle against the increased bus fares.
-Some reports are there of police stations being attacked.
+Following these agitations, all political parties joined the struggle against the increased bus fares.
+There are some reports of police stations being attacked.

-The AISSF held numerous agitations, strikes, street riots against various causes and politicians.
-During the time of the bus fare agitations the AISSF also held numerous demonstrations against various political leaders including the chief minister of Punjab, Darbara Singh.
-Some notable agitations including Sikh students besieging various Punjab ministers and lock themselves inside their offices or residences during early December 1980.
+The AISSF held numerous agitations, strikes, and street riots against various causes and politicians.
+During the time of the bus fare agitations, the AISSF also held numerous demonstrations against various political leaders including the chief minister of Punjab, Darbara Singh.
+Some notable agitations including Sikh students besieging various Punjab ministers and locking themselves inside their offices or residences during early December 1980.
 The students responsible were arrested and tortured and more subsequent agitations was launched for the release of these students with these agitations were so forceful that the police released the students within a couple of days.

 The success of the AISSF, which this time numbered to a membership of 300,000 members, at one point compelled the non-government political parties to join in and hold a demonstration in front of the state secretariat at Chandigarh from making a speech, in January 1981.

 Thousands of AISSF volunteers joined the demonstration with more than a thousand being arrested and eventually police throwing tear-gas and also caning them, however the AISSF were successful in delaying the Punjab governor from making a speech making the government invite all the political parties for a dialogue.